srinivasanshruti/offbeat/README.md

 ## Tech Stack
 The website was built using React with TypeScript and has a back-end API that manages data requests from the front-end.
 The API reads from a Postgres database that is populated by worker scripts that fetch news from the various sources.

+## Usage
+Run each of the worker scripts in offbeat-worker/src to populate the database.